 Career Opportunities for Women in GI Luncheon

 Saturday, October 6, 2018 | 12:20 pm – 1:35 pm

 The ACG Women in GI Committee is hosting a program geared toward residents and trainees who are facing difficult decisions regarding the future of their medical careers.
 Female gastroenterologists from a variety of medical backgrounds will address the issues of being a female subspecialist, balancing career and family, and opportunities for women in medicine, and, more specifically, gastroenterology.
 This is a free program for attendees at ACG 2018.
 Advance registration is required and space is limited.
-Check back for registration information.
+To register, please click here.

 GI Jeopardy: Buzz In for Your Training Program

 Saturday, October 6, 2018 | 5:15 pm – 7:00 pm

 GI Jeopardy will return in 2018!
 To become a contestant, you must be a fellow-in-training, but all are welcome to attend the competitive final round, a spirited GI version of the television classic.

 The competition begins in July with a preliminary round open to all GI training programs.
 Groups of fellows take an online test on a variety of GI topics and diseases.
 The top five scoring programs will then be invited to send two-person teams to compete in front of a live audience at ACG 2018.
 Travel expenses for the teams will be covered by ACG.
 Last year’s GI Jeopardy finalists were supported by more than 300 lively audience members giving the event a real game show atmosphere.

 Sunday, October 7, 2018 | 12:20 pm – 1:35 pm